andrewjford/nfl-schedule-cli-app/README.md

 Using the app:

-The first prompt of the app asks for an NFL conference.
+All parts of the app are accessible through the initial prompt.
 The user can respond with 'a' to get a list of AFC teams or 'n' to get a list of NFC teams.
 Each team has an associated number when listed.
-Entering 'c' takes the user to the second section of the app.

-The second prompt of the app accepts any number '1' to '32' or 'n'.
-The numbers refer to the team numbers from the previous team listings.
-Entering a number will bring up that team's current schedule.
-An input of 'n' will exit this menu.
+If a number from '1' to '32' is entered, that will bring up the corresponding team's current schedule.
+Entering 'h' will display a team's recent headlines based on the team schedule that was previously displayed.
+An input of 'x' will exit the app.